 Regardless of the type of case, our goal is to develop a strategy that best serves your personal needs, then draws upon our courtroom skills to help you reach the best possible result.
 We start by getting to know you.
 Next, we will explain all your options, giving you the pros and cons of each choice so that you will be empowered to make informed decisions.

 You owe us nothing unless we recover compensation for you.
-Make the right call to (844) 4KY-WINS for a risk-free consultation with one of our attorneys today.
+Make the right call to (844) 4KY-WINS for a risk-free consultation with one of our attorneys today for legal advice.

 One of the first things we ask our clients to do is, is don’t post anything on social media about your accident.
 And if you’ve posted something, go ahead and take it down.
 One thing is going to be assured, and that is that the other side, the insurance company’s going to go to your social media site, as soon as they’re aware of the claim, and they’re going to stalk it, and they’re going to pull anything that helps them.
 If you go on vacation two weeks after the accident and there’s pictures of you on a beach down in Florida riding a bike, they’re going to print those.
 And when we go to mediate, and I’m telling the adjusters about how bad this injury was and how it’s affected my client, really has an impact on their life, they’re going to fax me a copy or email me a copy of those pictures and say, “Well, it didn’t affect her too much.
 Here she was in Florida.
 And according to her Facebook post, she was having the time of her life with her friends down on the beach.”
 So yeah, they’re very impactful.
 You can’t post anything about it.